This post was originally published in June, 2019. Last updated: February, 2020.

 What structured data markup to add to your Shopify homepage?

-You should add two data types to your homepage: WebSite and Organization.
+You should add 2 data types to your homepage:

 Schema.org defines ‘WebSite’ as a set of related web pages that usually share the same domain.
 You have to include the following properties in the WebSite data type: